 The substance under test is filled into the tube in three equal increments.
 For free-flowing granular substances, the sample is consolidated by allowing the tube to fall vertically through a height of 50 mm after filling each increment.
 Gel-type substances are carefully packed to prevent adding voids.
 In all cases, the final density of the explosive in the tube should be as close as possible to its shipping density.
 For high-density cartridged explosives with a diameter greater than 80 mm, the original cartridge is used.
 Where such original cartridges are inconveniently large for testing, a portion of the cartridge not less than 160 mm long may be cut off and used for testing.
 In such cases the detonator is inserted into the end in which the substance has not been disturbed by the action of cutting the cartridge.
 Those explosives whose sensitivity could be temperature dependent should be stored for at least 30 hours at a temperature of 28 - 30 °C prior to testing.
-Explosives containing prilled ammonium nitrate, which have to be transported in regions of high ambient temperatures should be temperature cycled as follows: $25 \, ^{\circ}\text{C} \rightarrow 40 \, ^{\circ}\text{C} \rightarrow 25 \, ^{\circ}\text{C} \rightarrow 40 \, ^{\circ}\text{C} \rightarrow 25 \, ^{\circ}\text{C} \rightarrow 40 \, ^{\circ}\text{C} \rightarrow 25 \, ^{\circ}\text{C}$ prior to testing.
+Explosives containing prilled ammonium nitrate, which have to be transported in regions of can be subjected to high ambient temperatures should be temperature cycled as follows: 25 °C \rightarrow 40 °C \rightarrow 25 °C prior to testing.
 The tube is placed onto the witness and steel base plate and the standard detonator inserted centrally into the top of the explosive.
 The detonator is then fired from a safe position and the witness examined.
 The test is conducted three times unless detonation of the substance occurs.